+If you have sports fans, or family of sports fans, working in your contact center, the biggest topic of conversation in your team this week will likely be around the upcoming big game.
 Every February, players run around a patch of grass in search of their ultimate reward.
-This end result is the culmination of dedicating their entire lives to the pursuit of a silver trophy that represents the hard work and dedication they have put into realizing their dream.
+This work is the culmination of dedicating their entire lives to the pursuit of a silver trophy that represents the hard work and dedication they have put into realizing their dream.

 Developing your first gamification program might seem overwhelming, but it doesn’t have to be.
 We find most contact centers launch inaugural gamification initiatives that feature one or more of these three key strategies:

 And we can help you start.
 Calabrio asked several top Calabrio customers to get a few real-world ideas you can leverage in your own contact center.
 Let’s explore these ideas to help make every day “game day.”